sara-nl/picasclient/README.md

 python pushAutoPilotExampleTokens.py
 ```

-If you inspect the `pushAutoPilotExampleTokens.py` script, you will see that the `cores` property is added, and set to either 1 or 4 in this case.
+If you inspect the `pushAutoPilotExampleTokens.py` script, you will see that the `cores` property is added, and set to either 1 or 4 for this example.
 Now we want to select the tokens that have a specific number of cores, and start a picas pilot with these cores, to execute the token body.

 #### Running picas with different design documents and views.